-Ms. Rowland, age 57, has been a director of the Company since May 2008.
-Ms. Rowland is the former Group Vice President, Industrial Specialties at Ashland Global Holdings, Inc. a position she held from June 2016 through March 2019 during the final phase of transformation from a holding company to a specialty chemicals company.
-Previously, she held senior executive positions at Tyco International from 2009 to 2015 and Rohm and Haas Company for over 20 years.
-She joined the Board of Directors at SPXFLOW in November 2018 and serves on its audit, compensation, and nomination and governance committees.
-She currently serves as an Overseer of the University of Pennsylvania School of Engineering and Applied Science.
+Ms. Rowland, age 58, has been a director of the Company since 2008.
+She is the former Group Vice President, Industrial Specialties at Ashland Global Holdings, Inc., a position she held from 2016 to 2019 during the final phase of transformation from a holding company to a specialty chemicals company.
+Previously, she held senior executive positions at Tyco International from 2009 to 2015 and with Rohm and Haas Company for over 20 years.
+She joined the Board of Directors at SPXFLOW, Inc., a global supplier of advanced process equipment into food, beverage, and industrial markets, in 2018 and serves on its audit, compensation, and nomination and governance committees.